EssamWisam/cmp-docs/README.md

 ✦ Realize the fact, that we are all one family; and that we are all ready to help one another no matter how far we are from each other.

 ## 🚆 Navigating the Website

+> Beware, this effort is entirely controlled by us students.
+No professors are involved and this is not official in any sense.

 It should be self-evident from the side bar; however, here is a small guide: